ucr-rhic/ucr-rhic.github.io/analyses/eemcAN.md

 - Understand the pion plots:
   - Given two photon energies E1 and E2 and their opening angle, derive expression for these quantities: pion invariant mass M, E_gg, Z_gg.
 From the expression, try to interpret how they will change will photon/pion energy
-  - From the data, plot M, Z_gg, d_gg, pion y vs pion x.
+  - From the data, plot M, Z_gg, d_gg, p_t, E, P, pion y vs pion x.
   - Apply your understanding from the derivation to make sense of the plots.